 - Understanding of which tests to run locally before pushing

-Common Causes of High Failure Rate
+What Are the Common Causes of High Failure Rates?

 1. Flaky Tests